 By Erin Cavanaugh

-Quarantining with young kids while running a start up has been exhausting.
+Building a start-up at any stage in life is daunting, throw in young children, remote learning, quarantining and zoom-pitching-investors any given mix any given day is down right head spinning.
 Depending on the day, I feel I’m either failing or succeeding with no in-between as a CEO, a wife, a daughter, a mom, a friend and myself.
-Who knew spending so much time on this quantine hamster-wheel, or as one friend put it, the insanity burrito, could be more demanding than pre-pandemic?!
+Who knew spending so much time at home could be more demanding than being in an office?

-With each day feeling like Groundhog’s Day I needed to make a change.
-I decided to find ease and a mindfulness that helped me to look forward to my day, rather than rushing from task to task before I was even out of bed.
-Really, there has never been a better time for more simple routines with ease and purpose.
+With each day delivering a looming resemblance to a Groundhog’s Day I needed to make a change.
+My usual go-to move is to hit snooze, snooze, snooze (exhausted from working into the late hours) then jump out of bed rushing from task to task.
+The year I've set my intentions around finding beauty, ease and mindfulness prompting me to look forward to my day.
+Really, there has never been a better time for more simple routines with simplicity and purpose.
 A simple routine doesn’t have to mean rigid or lacking in joy.
-In fact, my answer was the opposite, I found a calm simplicity comes from surrounding myself with favorites that help add thoughtfulness.
+In fact, my answer is the opposite, I find a calm simplicity coming from surrounding myself with beauty, ease and mindfulness.
+I do this by injecting favorite pieces into my routines.

 Because!
 Think about it, if you LOVED your workout outfit, toothbrush or whatever is in your refrigerator, would you look forward to that pilates video, getting ready for bed or making dinner?
 Favorite products usher in simplicity because of: 1. their function, paired with 2. the emotion they evoke.
 A friend recently told me that during quarantine her products became much more to her than merely products.
 They became favorites in mini rituals of self care, bringing joy.
 Now, I don't advocate putting your happiness in a candle, blanket or serum.
-But I do believe I only have room in my life for a mindfulness that brings happiness.
+But I do believe I only have room in my life for a mindfulness that brings a purpose.
+Do you ask yourself the purpose behind each purchase?

 The trick is to avoid settling and make the time to mindfully surround yourself with favorites.
-(Making time is a completely different journey / article!)
+(Making the time is a completely different journey / article!)
 While I started doing this for my own personal needs I came to the realization the idea of favorites connects so closely to the ethos of See ROSE Go.
 How did I not apply this to my life earlier?!
-We live for effortlessness at HQ.
+At See ROSE Go we live for effortlessness.
 We talk about an ease and dependability of the perfect white shirt.
 Yes, a happy simplicity comes from surrounding yourselves with favorites like clothing, so you can never go wrong.
 You have the comfort of knowing the outcome.
 EVERY.
 TIME.
 And knowledge is power.
-Just think of the mindspace saved if you never again gave worry to the age old question, “What to wear?”
-Valuable time better spent on what matters more.
+Just think of the mind space saved if you never again gave attention and worry to the age old question, “What to wear?”
+Our time is valuable and better spent on what matters more.

 As promised - My favorite coffee recipe, let me know what you think!